Cooke County Record

 Cooke County collected $4.68 million in sales tax revenue in fiscal year 2024, with $4.7 million projected for fiscal year 2026.

-For a town of its size, the pipeline of restaurants, retail, and rooftops paints a picture of a community positioning itself not just as a stop along I-35, but as a destination.
+For a town of its size, the pipeline of shops, restaurants, and rooftops paints a picture of a community positioning itself not just as a stop along I-35, but as a destination.

 Share this article